akdenizcse/pl-evaluation-elixir/template.md

 Elixir

-- History of the language: who/when invented it, which languages influenced it, etc.
+- History of the language:
 Jose valim was created elixir programming language 9 years ago.
 He took the best features of erlang, ruby and clojre for the language that he wants to create.
 Also, other programming language creators were influenced by the elixir, like Lisp Flavored Erland(LFE)
 - Why was it invented
 - When/why shall we use it